 U.S. Agricultural Trade at a Glance

 With U.S. agricultural output growing faster than domestic demand for many products, U.S. farmers and agricultural firms have been relying on export markets to sustain prices and revenues.
-As a result, U.S. agricultural exports grew steadily over the last two decades, reaching $140.47 billion in 2017, from $56.2 billion in 1995.
+As a result, U.S. agricultural exports have grown steadily over the past quarter century, reaching $136.8 billion in 2019, up from $46.1 billion in 1994.

-However, the composition of agricultural exports has shifted since 1995, reflecting changes in global supply and demand conditions.
-Most notably, the share of bulk commodities (wheat, rice, coarse grains, oilseeds, cotton, and tobacco)—which historically accounted for most of U.S. agricultural exports—has declined.
-Meanwhile, exports of consumer-oriented products including high-value products (HVP)—such as dairy products, meats, fruits and vegetables—showed strong growth driven by population and income growth worldwide, and demand for greater diversification of diets (see chart below).
+However, the product composition of agricultural exports shifted at roughly the same time, reflecting changes in global supply and demand.
+Most notably, exports of consumer-oriented products—including high-value products (HVP) such as dairy products, meats, fruit, and vegetables—showed strong growth driven by increasing population and income worldwide and growing diversification of diets (See Figure 1.).

-Destinations for U.S. agricultural exports have also shifted over the past two decades.
-The elimination of agricultural trade barriers as a result of the North American Free Trade Agreement (NAFTA) boosted exports to Canada and Mexico—partners with the United States in the agreement (for more information on U.S. trade with Canada and Mexico, see NAFTA, Canada & Mexico).
-At the same time, rising household incomes and changing trade policies in developing East Asia have driven up exports, especially to China, which tripled its share of U.S. agricultural exports from 3 percent, on average, in 1995-2000 to 16 percent in 2011-17.
-Meanwhile, there has been a sharp decline in the share going to Europe and high-income East Asia, particularly Japan (for data on U.S. agricultural exports and destinations, see Foreign Agricultural Trade of the United States).
+Destinations for U.S. agricultural exports have also shifted over the last 25 years.
+The elimination of agricultural trade barriers as a result of the North American Free Trade Agreement (NAFTA)—superseded by the United States-Mexico-Canada Agreement (USMCA) in July 2020—nearly quadrupled exports (by value) to Canada and Mexico (For more information on U.S. trade with Canada and Mexico, see USMCA).
+Coinciding with policy developments, rising household incomes and changing trade policies in developing East and Southeast Asia have driven export growth, especially for China, whose share of U.S. agricultural exports more than quadrupled from 3 percent during 1994–2000 to 14 percent during 2010–19.
+Meanwhile, there has been a sharp decline in the share going to Europe and high-income East Asia, particularly Japan (For data on U.S. agricultural destinations, see Foreign Agricultural Trade of the United States.).

-Share of Exports in U.S. Agricultural Production Remained Steady Since 2008
+Share of Exports in U.S. Agricultural and Food Production Has Remained Steady Since 2008

-The share of agricultural production (based on value) sold outside the country indicates the level of dependence of the U.S. agricultural sector on foreign markets, as well as the size of the overall market for U.S. agricultural products.
-Since 2008, the share of U.S. agricultural production value sold in international markets has remained steady, at approximately 20 percent.
-ERS estimates that, on average, 23 percent of the output of nonmanufactured products and 21 percent of manufactured products were exported between 2008 and 2016 (see chart below).
+The share of U.S. agricultural and food production sold outside the country indicates the level of these sectors’ dependence on foreign markets, as well as the size of the overall market for U.S. agricultural products.
+Since 2008, the share of U.S. agricultural and food production (in terms of value) sold in international markets has remained fairly steady at approximately 20 percent.
+Among the many products that make up agricultural trade, the Economic Research Service (ERS) estimates that, on average, 22 percent of the output of nonmanufactured products and 21 percent of manufactured products were exported between 2008 and 2018 (See Figure 5.).

 U.S. agricultural exports support output, employment, income, and purchasing power in both the farm and nonfarm sectors.
-ERS estimates that, in 2016, each dollar of agricultural exports stimulated another $1.28 in business activity.
-The $134.7 billion of agricultural exports in calendar year 2016 produced an additional $172.1 billion in economic activity for a total economic output of $306.8 billion.
-Every $1 billion of U.S. agricultural exports in 2016 required approximately 8,100 American jobs throughout the economy.
-Agricultural exports, in 2016, required 1,097,000 full-time civilian jobs, which included 764,000 jobs in the nonfarm sector.
-The agricultural export surplus helped to offset some of the nonagricultural trade deficit (see chart below).
+ERS estimates that, in 2018, each dollar of agricultural exports stimulated another $1.17 in business activity.
+The $139.6 billion of agricultural exports in calendar year 2018 produced an additional $162.9 billion in economic activity for a total economic output of $302.5 billion.
+Every $1 billion of U.S. agricultural exports in 2018 required approximately 7,500 American jobs throughout the economy.
+Agricultural exports in 2018 required 1,048,000 full-time civilian jobs, which included 691,000 jobs in the nonfarm sector (See Figure 6.).

 The Agricultural Trade Multipliers data are available here.